 Psychotherapy such as cognitive behavior therapy and behavioral stress management can be effective in treating hypochondria.
 This involves regular counseling with a psychotherapist to recognize false beliefs, understand anxiety, and stop anxious behaviors.

-Antidepressant medicines (eg, serotonin reuptake inhibitors [SSRIs], tricyclics antidepressants) may help relieve the symptoms of hypochondria.
+Antidepressant medicines (such as serotonin reuptake inhibitors, tricyclics antidepressants) may help relieve the symptoms of hypochondria, but there is limited proof.

 American Counseling Association